erokhins/KotlinResolutionAlgorithm/README.md

 The process of the call resolution contains steps that are descripted below:

 1. Resolve receiver and arguments.
 Collect their type infos.
-2. Build prioritize task.
+2. Build prioritized tasks.
 Each task contains several candidates, which have same priority.
 3. Resolve(try) each candidate.
 Remove unsuccessful candidates.
 4. Find the most specific candidate.
 5. If resolve mode is RESOLUTION_WITH_INFERENCE then solve constain system.